mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 Bugs Resolved
 -------------

+- Within Preferences->Mantid->Options unticking the first element of some subcategories cause the whole category to become unticked when loading the options window again.
+These categories will now remain on if a subcategory exists.

 SliceViewer Improvements
 ------------------------
 * When opening the sliceviewer, it will default to showing the first two non-integrated dimensions